flempriere/C-Programming-Language-2nd-Edition-Exercises/Chapter5/Chapter5.md

 1. We assume tabs are generally accessed linearly so we track where we are along the line rather than search from the beginning everytime we get the `next_tab`. (*With some logic to detect a line reset*)
 2. A further improvement could be to use binary search for the least upper bound.
 However since we expect the array to be small we have not yet implemented this, **but** we easily could without impacting clients.

+Moreover for further simplicity we have refactored `detab` and `entab` themselves into seperate files from `main`. `main` now has the responsiblity of parsing the command line arguments and passing them onto `set_tab`, then calling either `detab` or `entab` depending on which solution.
+In fact we can see that this leaves the `main` of both implementations identical except for the function call.
+It would thus be easy to marry these programs using a command line argument to choose between `entab` or `detab` if we desired!

 A simple UML below demonstrates.

 ```mermaid